adbenitez/trafficsm/README.rst

 *****************

 A project to test my programming skills.
-TSM is a web site for visualizing XML traffic data in useful ways, using maps and graphs to facilitate the analisis and knowledge extraction of the raw data.
+TrafficSM is a web site for visualizing XML traffic data in useful ways, using maps and graphs to facilitate the analisis and knowledge extraction of the raw data.

 .. note::